You are here

 Employee benefits are dependent on the type of appointment.
 Full benefits are typically available for full-time or part-time appointments expected to last for at least one year and one day.
 Limited benefits may be available for temporary full-time or part-time appointments of less than one year and for term law clerk appointments.

-Depending on the type of appointment and the expected length of employment, Judiciary benefits include:
+Depending on the type of appointment and the expected length of employment, Judiciary benefits may include:

-Insurance (optional elections)
+Insurance

 • Wide choice of health insurance plans, both PPO and HMO (pre-tax payroll deduction available).
-Dental and vision insurance.

 • Group life insurance.